 Related post: top 10 best luxury resorts in the Caribbean.

 Located on the equator towards the south of India, and stretching over 500 miles (800 km), the Maldives are the visible coral tips of an oceanic volcanic mountain range whose outer edge at some points plunge to depths of over 2 miles (3 km).
-The islands are blessed with stunning white beaches, crystal clear blue lagoons, incredible underwater wildlife, and unrivalled luxury resorts.
+The islands are blessed with stunning white beaches, crystal clear blue lagoons, incredible underwater wildlife, and unrivaled luxury resorts.

 - Best time to visit: the best weather is between January and April, which also means high season (and high hotel prices).
 The monsoon runs from May to October, peaking in June.
 It is worth paying higher prices and sticking to the dry season as there is nothing to do on a rainy day except drink, work out or scuba dive.
 Especially November and December, which are often labelled as dry season months, have been very unsettled recent years.

-- My selection of luxury resorts: One & Only Reethi Rah, Four Seasons Landaa Giraavaru, Four Seasons Kuda Huraa, Gili Lankanfushi, Naladhu, W Retreat, Shangri La Villingili, Conrad Rangali, Six Senses Laamu, Soneva Fushi, Park Hyatt Hadahaa, Jumeirah Dhevanafushi.
+- My selection of luxury resorts: Soneva Jani, One & Only Reethi Rah, Four Seasons Landaa Giraavaru, Four Seasons Kuda Huraa, Gili Lankanfushi, Naladhu, W Retreat, Shangri La Villingili, Conrad Rangali, Six Senses Laamu, Soneva Fushi, Park Hyatt Hadahaa, Jumeirah Dhevanafushi.

 Related post: top 10 best luxury resorts in the Maldives.